garyvdm/dbus-easy/docs/index.rst

 Overview
 ++++++++

-Python DBus-Next is a library for the `DBus message bus system <https://www.freedesktop.org/wiki/Software/dbus/>`_ for interprocess communcation in a Linux desktop or mobile environment.
+Python dbus-ezy is a library for the `DBus message bus system <https://www.freedesktop.org/wiki/Software/dbus/>`_ for interprocess communcation in a Linux desktop or mobile environment.

 Desktop application developers can use this library for integrating their applications into desktop environments by implementing common DBus standard interfaces or creating custom plugin interfaces.